A questionnaire on the scope of the Italian gambling advertising ban published by AgCom requests the industry to give its views urgently.

 The questionnaire is very tricky since it requires the disclosure of a number of information.
 Therefore it might be a relevant opportunity for the market, but risks to lead to a “boomerang effect“, if not properly exploited.

-Unfortunately, there is no much time to decide on whether operators and media companies should participate to the consultation since the deadline for filings is the 20th of December 2018.
+Unfortunately, there is no much time to decide on whether operators and media companies should participate in the consultation since the deadline for filings is the 20th of December 2018.